-* Says rates low, but raising them could attract fund inflows
+* Says rates low, but raising them could attract fund

 * Says not concerned about price pressures at the moment